 -The university offers more than 125 majors and 80 minors for undergraduates, as well as almost 150 graduate degree programmes.

 The most popular undergraduate majors are business, economics, biology, psychology, political science and economics.

 The university is affiliated with 15 Nobel laureates, 15 MacArthur fellows and 118 National Collegiate Athletic Association titles, while 270 Olympic medals have been won by alumni or students.
 Additionally, more than 140 companies have been created based on technology developed at UCLA.

 Notable alumni include NFL Super Bowl quarterback Troy Aikman; the first African American mayor of Los Angeles, Tom Bradley; actor James Franco; and Taylor Wang, the first Chinese American astronaut.

 -The University of Michigan-Ann Arbor was founded in 1817 with just seven students taught by two professors.
 By 1866, there were 1,205 students, and the first women were admitted to the university in 1870.

 -The university was also the first in the US to hold seminars as a method of study.

 Student-run newspaper The Michigan Daily was founded in 1890 and is published five days a week during the academic year.

-Other student publications include The Michigan Review and the Michigan Independent.
-Students also run humour publications Gargoyle and The Every Three Weekly.
+Other student publications include The Michigan Review and The Michigan Independent.
+Students also run the humour publications Gargoyle and The Every Three Weekly.
 Several academic journals are also published at the institution.

 Eight of the weirdest US college mascots